 Senior citizens are defined as persons age 65 or older who do not wish to earn course credit.
 Senior citizens who are Oregon residents are authorized to attend classes on a space-available basis without payment of tuition.
 Charges for special materials, if any, must be paid.

 Incidental and Health Service fee privileges are not provided and the University does not maintain any records of enrollment.
-The registration receipt may be used to obtain a library card.
+The registration receipt may be used to obtain a PSU ID Card.

 Late payment fees will be charged on all missed payments.